Iran sends message of resistance to US at UNGA

 “But instead of being able to benefit from international cooperation, my nation is faced with the harshest sanctions in history, in obvious and fundamental violation of the UN Charter, international agreements, and United Nations Security Council Resolution 2231,” the president said.

-He evoked the image of George Floyd, whose killing at the hands of Minneapolis police officers sparked enormous protests in late May.
+He evoked the image of George Floyd, whose killing at the hands of Minneapolis police officers sparked massive protests in late May.

 Rouhani said such images are familiar for Iranians who have felt the pressure of other nations for decades, but have continued to strive for peace and progress.

-After listing a wide variety of Iranian initiatives aimed at achieving regional piece and efforts he said were in line with standing up to "occupation, genocide, displacement and racism" in the 40 years since the formation of the Islamic Republic, Rouhani directly addressed the 75th UNGA President Volkan Bozkir.
+After listing a wide variety of Iranian initiatives aimed at achieving regional piece and efforts that he said were in line with standing up to “occupation, genocide, displacement and racism” in the four decades since the formation of the Islamic Republic, Rouhani directly addressed the 75th UNGA President Volkan Bozkir.

 “Such a nation does not deserve sanctions.
 The answer to peace is not war.
 The reward of fighting extremism is not terror.”

-One day after the 40th anniversary of the Iran-Iraq War that started after US-backed leader Saddam Hussein invaded Iran and killed an estimated 500,000 people on both sides, Rouhani also recalled the conflict.
+One day after the 40th anniversary of the Iran-Iraq War that started after US-backed dictator Saddam Hussein invaded Iran and killed an estimated 500,000 people on both sides, Rouhani also recalled the conflict.

 “We must know that claims don’t matter and only actions matter,” the president said, pointing out the US supported an Iraq armed with chemical weapons while boasting of peace.